 Can LASIK Surgery Make Them Worse?

 Traditional LASIK without pre-surgical mapping can make higher order aberrations worse, especially in people with nearsightedness.
 But newer procedures are customized, and they can help your doctor correct some HOAs.

 The American Academy of Ophthalmology reports that HOAs can potentially increase after this type of surgery, especially in people with nearsightedness.
-In fact, the more nearsighted you are, the more likely you'll have an HOA after the procedure, the organization says.
+In fact, the more nearsighted you are, the more likely you will have an HOA after the procedure, the organization says.

 Waveform LASIK is different.
 Here, doctors use a tool to create a map of the eye's surface.
 Then, they follow that topography during your surgery.
 In some cases, doctors can determine where an HOA is located and shave off tiny bits of tissue to make its impact disappear.

 When this technology was introduced in the 2000s, researchers got excited.
 In an article in Ocular Surgery News, an expert expressed his hope that this surgery would lead to "super-normal visual acuity."
-That hasn't happened quite yet.
+That has not happened quite yet.

 Experienced doctors using this technology can reduce HOAs.
-That's why it's crucial for you to talk with your surgeon before you schedule LASIK.
-Make sure you're working with someone who understands your eyes and your needs, so you'll get advanced care that leads to better vision.
+That is why it's crucial for you to talk with your surgeon before you schedule LASIK.
+Make sure you are working with someone who understands your eyes and your needs, so you will get advanced care that leads to better vision.

 Can Cataract Surgery Make Them Worse?